 3. East Side: Lihue and Kapaa

-Lihue is the capital of Kauai and the first town you’ll encounter when leaving the airport.
+Lihue is the capital of Kauaʻi and the first town you’ll encounter when leaving the airport.
 If you need anything upon landing, such as conveniences, groceries, or banking, Lihue is a good place to find what you need.
-It’s also home to the Kauai Museum, which provides an excellent overview of the island’s history.
-Combine a visit to the museum with a stop at Kauai Beer Co in downtown Lihue, and your trip will be off to a good start.
+Some of our favorite thing to do in Lihue are a visit to the Kauai Museum, which provides an excellent overview of the island’s history, and a visit to the museum with a stop at Kauai Beer Co in downtown Lihue.

 Farther north on the east side is Kapaa, an old plantation town that has seen noticeable growth in recent years.
 On one hand, it has a lot of souvenir and tourist shops; on another, it’s home to a large food truck scene, a beautiful coastal bike path, and a few local favorites, like Pono Market.
 In the southern part of Kapaa, you’ll find a strip of small hotels.
 A long, rocky beach lines most of Kapaa’s coast (most of it is not safe for swimming); head to the sandy confines of Kealia Beach at the northern edge of town to take a dip (always check with the lifeguards before swimming).